groundhoggwp/groundhogg/README.txt

 You can purchase a premium plan for access to support and our premium extensions & integrations on our [pricing page](https://www.groundhogg.io/pricing/).

 == Changelog ==

+= 3.5 (2024-08-05) =
+* ADDED New social networks for the social icons block: Threads, GitHub, Discord, Rumble, Truth Social, and Odysee
+* ADDED Reports API to the Rest API Playground
+* ADDED Automated weekly and monthly emailed overview reports to admins.
+* ADDED Automated next day reports for broadcast emails.
+* ADDED Comparison growth indicators to the funnel performance table.
+* ADDED New Menu block to the email editor
+* IMPROVED Comparison date calculations for all reports.
+* TWEAKED Term relationship toggle in the posts block will now always show, instead of being shown conditionally.
+* TWEAKED Block copy/paste is now done with HTML rather than the block JSON.
+The HTML is parsed into the appropriate block(s).
+* FIXED Tag picker options not collapsing after unfocusing from the picker.
+* FIXED Filtering the WP_Query for the posts block not working.

 = 3.4.4.1 (2024-07-29) =
 * ADDED New shortcut support for the email editor